cindyhalim/kindle-to-notion/README.md

 ### features:

-- prettify your reading list: get book info such as genre and number of pages as well as open source epub download link.
 - epub to kindle: upload your downloaded epub and send them directly to your kindle, courtesy of amazon's [send to kindle by email feature](https://www.amazon.com/sendtokindle/email).
 - clippings to notion: upload your kindle notes/highlights to your notion reading list.